Creative Career & Business

 That means four years of being unable to work full-time and support yourself like an independent adult (unless your parents are cool enough to help you through that period, in which case, congrats).

-Unfortunately, this isn’t true for many students out there.
+Unfortunately, this isn’t true for many students.
 They have to work while studying, leaving them less time to focus on learning.

 A course will take you an average of two months, and after that, you can start looking for relevant jobs immediately.
 Even if it takes you a year to study various courses and create your portfolio, it’ll still be more efficient than four years studying one thing.